 Effortless Client Engagement:

-You can also decide on the audio-visual components of a session.
+You can also decide on the audio-visual components of a Session.
 Music?
 Movie?
-Many users run NeurOptimal® in its default mode, which shows beautiful never-repeating fractal images and plays music especially composed music by Grammy award-winning musician Jeff Bova.
+Many users run NeurOptimal® in its default mode, which shows beautiful never-repeating fractal images and plays music, specially composed music by Grammy award-winning musician Jeff Bova.
 But some like to create a multi-media experience to provide a unique experience.
 It’s up to you.

-NeurOptimal® works with real-time Joint Time-Frequency Analysis or JTFA in a special non-linear way that accurately and precisely captures the “event-structure” of the electrical activity of our brain.
+NeurOptimal® works with real-time joint time-frequency analysis (JTFA) in a special non-linear way that accurately and precisely captures the “event-structure” of the electrical activity of our brain.
 This is a state-of-the-art approach to analysis that is unique to Zengar®, with no other brain training system offering this capability– even if they claim to be “non-linear”.
 Further contributing to NeurOptimal®‘s superior precision is an extremely high rate of sampling coupled with extraordinary precision of filtering, targeting and triggering of feedback.
-The data of other systems (you can import their data and look at it in NeurOptimal® Professional) looks incredibly “smeary” in comparison, when viewed through the sharp eye of NeurOptimal®.
-Furthermore, because of NeurOptimal®‘s Adaptive De-Noising Technology, feedback is provided up to 64Hz and includes time-frequency envelopes invented by Zengar® and unique to the industry.
+If the data of other systems were to be viewed through the sharp eye of NeurOptimal®, it would look incredibly “smeary”.
+Furthermore, because of NeurOptimal®‘s adaptive de-noising technology, feedback is provided up to 64Hz and includes time-frequency envelopes invented by Zengar® and unique to the industry.

 True Dynamical Thresholding:

 Dynamical thresholding (which is where we get the name “Dynamical Neurofeedback®” to describe how we work), is the way information is actually provided to the brain.
 But far more than that, it also actively interacts with the brain encouraging a powerful release of a brain’s “points of stuckness”, assuring superior possibilities for change.
 This is not the usual thresholding of other systems!